How Does the Canada Provincial Nominee Program Work?

 Newfoundland and Labrador

-Newfoundland and Labrador focus on Express Entry-linked candidates, recent graduates, and skilled workers.
+Newfoundland and Labrador focuses on Express Entry-linked candidates, recent graduates, and skilled workers.

 Northwest Territories